ashishsalunkhe/Reddit-Flair-Detector/README.md

 ## Reddit Data Collection

-In this part, I have collected two dataset:
+In this part, I have collected dataset based on:
-1. 1 year dataset: from 2015 to  2020 with features title, flair, content, timestamp, comments, nsfw, stickied, and url  on post using PRAW
+1. 5 year dataset: from 2015 to  2020 with features title, flair, content, timestamp, comments, nsfw, stickied, and url  on post using PRAW
-2. Balanced dataset: 100 post from 9 flairs using praw module.
+2. Data set consists of close 250 posts for 12 flairs using praw module.
+3. 20 comments per post.
+Flairs include Coronavirus,

 ## Exploratoy Data Analysis

-In this part, we have try to analyse the data, build intuition about the data and gain insights from the data.
+In this part, I have tried to analyse the data, build intuition about the data and gain insights from the data.

 ## Building a Flair Detector

+In this part, I have tried to build the classifier using both baseline ML algorithms and Neural Networks.

 ## Building a Web Application

 Web application has been developed with Python and Flask framework.
 The project has been developed using the tutorial [Flask Mega-Tutorial for Python 3.6](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)

-**To run the app in you computer:**
+**To run the app:**

 1. Clone the repo